-The Company has experienced recurring operating losses and has an accumulated deficit of \$156,137 at December 31, 2023.
-In addition, as at December 31, 2023, the Company has working capital deficiency of \$8,407.
+The Company has experienced recurring operating losses and has an accumulated deficit of \$158,612 at December 31, 2024.
+In addition, as at December 31, 2024, the Company has working capital deficiency of \$9,069.
 Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
-The continuing operations of the Company are dependent upon its ability to arrange additional financing and resolving the legal disputes with DynaResource, Inc. ("DynaUSA") (note 10).
-These matters result in material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern.
+The Company's ability to continue as a going concern is dependent upon its ability to generate future profitable operations and/or to obtain the necessary financing to conduct its planned work program on its mineral properties, meet its on-going levels of corporate overhead and commitments, keep its properties in good standing and discharge its liabilities as they come due.
+These matters result in material uncertainties which may cast significant doubt about the Company's ability to continue as a going concern.
 These consolidated financial statements do not include any adjustments that would be necessary if the going concern assumption were not appropriate.
 If the going concern basis was not appropriate for these consolidated financial statements, then adjustments would be necessary in the carrying value of assets and liabilities, the reported revenues and expenses, and the classifications used in the statement of financial position.

-Recent global issues, including the ongoing COVID-19 pandemic and political conflict in other regions have adversely affected workplaces, economies, supply chains, and financial markets globally.
+Recent global issues, including political conflict in other regions, have adversely affected workplaces, economies, supply chains, and financial markets globally.
 It is not possible for the Company to predict the duration or magnitude of the adverse results of these issues and their effects on the Company's business or results of operations at this time.